International Business Company (Company limited by shares)

 - whose annual turnover of the company is over SCR 50 million (around USD 3.5 million).

-Financial statements are not required to be filed and there is no requirement to file annual or tax return for Seychelles IBCs doing business outside of Seychelles.
+Financial statements are not required to be filed and there is no requirement to file a tax return for companies that do not have any tax liability in Seychelles.

-If an IBC does business in Seychelles, it must notify the Revenue Department, file financial statements and tax returns and pay local taxes.
+If an IBC does business in Seychelles, or does business outside of Seychelles but is subject to taxes in Seychelles, it must register with the Revenue Department, and file tax returns.

 - Shareholders not disclosed